 Investment term.
 The final point to consider is how long the investment term will be.
 This obviously tallies directly with the child’s age, as in most cases a student will start university after they finish school, in the year that they turn 19.
 In this calculation we have run two scenarios – one for a parent who starts to invest as soon as their child is born, and another for a parent who starts to invest when their child is nine years old, effectively cutting the investment term in half.

-The calculations revealed that nine years from now, a three-year engineering degree could potentially cost R200 000, and that 19 years from now, the same three-year degree could cost R375 000.
+What the calculations revealed The calculations revealed that nine years from now, a three-year engineering degree could potentially cost R200 000, and that 19 years from now, the same three-year degree could cost R375 000.

 With 18 years until the start of university: the parents would need to put away R502.85 each month, with your contribution escalating annually at 5.5%, and continuing to invest that for the 21 years until the child has completed their studies.